GiovanniHD201E/accessibility-developer-tools/README.md

 This is a library of accessibility-related testing and utility code.

+Meiner Probleme in Barrierefreiheit ist where I should put my problem about Descontext?

 Its main component is the accessibility audit: a collection of audit rules checking for common accessibility problems, and an API for running these rules in an HTML page.

 There is also a collection of accessibility-related utility code, including but not limited to: